Jean and Lew Turco in an Oswego Opera production of Carmen, 1980s

 A Book of Fears / Un Libro di Fobie, by Lewis Turco, Italian translations by Joseph Alessia, Winner, First Annual Bordighera Bilingual Poetry Prize of the Sonia Raiziss-Giop Foundation.
 West Lafayette, IN: www.BordigheraPress.org, 1998, 58 pp., ISBN 1884419194, cloth.
 (O-P); ISBN 1884419208, paper.
 (All poems are collected in Fearful Pleasures: The Complete Poems of Lewis Turco 1959-2007, Scottsdale, AZ: www.StarCloudPress.com, 2007.
 978-1-932842-19-7, cloth; ISBN 978-1-932842-20-3, paper.
 Also available in a Kindle edition.

 AT HOME: A POEMOIR

-As soon as I graduated from Meriden High School in 1952 I joined the Navy for two main reasons: Because I was eligible for the draft (the Korean War was going on), and I was sick of going to school and having other people tell me what I had to study.
-Even if I had wanted to go to college at that point in my life I couldn’t afford it, so I volunteered for the armed service to get the G. I. Bill eventually.
-I could have put in less time if I had joined the Army, but I didn’t want to spend any time at all crawling around in the mud, so I joined the Navy.
+Even if I had wanted to go to college after I graduated from Meriden (CT) High School in 1952, at that point in my life I couldn’t afford it.
+Furthermore, I was tired of going to school and having other people tell me what I had to study.
+I was eligible for the draft (the Korean War was going on), and, although I could have put in less time if I had joined the Army, I didn’t want to spend any time at all crawling around in the mud, so I joined the Navy.

 This turned out to be a wonderful idea because the Navy taught me how to touch-type, made me a Yeoman – a clerk – rather than a deck hand, shipped me around the country and then, aboard the aircraft carrier Hornet, around the world, quite literally.
 My friends all were attending college, but I was engaged in the Grand Tour.